Sogndal Municipality: Coat of arms

+The original coat of arms was granted on 14 December 1984 and was used until 31 December 2019.
+The official blazon is "Azure, a ship's stern issuant Or" (På blå grunn ein oppveksande gull skipsstamn).
+This means the arms have a blue field (background) and the charge is the front of a Viking ship.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The ship symbolized the nearby naval Battle of Fimreite between King Sverre of Norway and the local King Magnus Erlingsson in the year 1184.
+The latter was killed in battle together with many nobles of the time.
+The arms were designed by the artist Inge Rotevatn from Nordfjordeid.
+The municipal flag had the same design as the coat of arms.

-A new coat of arms for the newly enlarged Sogndal Municipality were approved in 2019 for use starting on 1 January 2020.
-The blue and white arms symbolize a white fjord curving between the mountains.
+A new coat of arms was granted in 2019 for use starting on 1 January 2020 when the municipality was enlarged.
+The blazon is "Azure, an S-shape argent narrowing to chief".
+This means the arms have a blue field (background) and the charge is an S-shaped curve that narrows towards the top of the design.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The arms symbolize a fjord curving between the mountains.
 The curving shape is also similar to an "S" which is the first letter of the name of the municipality.

-The old coat of arms was granted on 14 December 1984 and was used until 31 December 2019.
-The arms showed the front of a Viking ship in gold on a blue background.
-The ship symbolized the nearby naval Battle of Fimreite between King Sverre of Norway and the local King Magnus Erlingsson in the year 1184.
-The latter was killed together with many nobles of the time.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Sogndal.
+The Church of Norway has six parishes (sokn) within Sogndal Municipality.
 It is part of the Sogn prosti (deanery) in the Diocese of Bjørgvin.

 The main church of the parish is in Stedje.
 This is probably one of the oldest church sites in Sogn, probably erected in the first half of the 11th century.
 The present church was built in 1867, at the same time the old stave church was torn down.
 A runestone stands near the church, and traces of a Viking settlement have been found nearby.

-Sogndal has historically had three sub-parishes (under Stedje): Kaupanger, Norane, and Fjærland.
+Sogndal has historically had three parishes (under Stedje): Kaupanger, Norane, and Fjærland.
 All three of these are also old church sites.
 The first churches in Kaupanger and Norane were probably built as early as the 11th century and in Fjærland the original church was built around 1600.
 The present church in Fjærland was built in 1861 and in Norane in 1863.
 In Kaupanger, the old Stave church from the 12th century is still standing.
 Excavations show that this was probably the third church on this site.
 The church was rebuilt in 1862 and lost most of its original character.
 But today, as a result of a restoration project you will find the church much as it was prior to 1862.